SRIT99/SRIT99/README.md

 - 👯 I’m looking to collaborate on **new android kotlin based projects.**

-- 🤝 I’m looking for help with **Any problems related to Jetpack compose that beginners have to face with**
+- 🤝 I’m looking to help with **Any problems related to Jetpack compose that beginners have to face with**

 - 💬 Ask me about **Kotlin, Jetpack Compose and Android studio**

 - 📫 How to reach me **surajworkspace12@gmail.com**

-- ⚡ Fun fact **You never know, how close you were to get it done!**
+- ⚡ Fun fact: **You never know, how close you were to get it done!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">